michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-04-26-qualified-mortgage-interest.md

 Suppose the following situation occurs:

-- First loan is active for the entire year 2024 but is converted to rental use starting September 1, 2024.
+- First loan was active for the entire year 2024 but is converted to rental use starting September 1, 2024.
 - A second loan is obtained on April 30, 2024, to purchase a new principal residence, and it remains active through the end of the year.

 Thus, the total principal amounts fluctuate across the year, creating an irregular curve when plotted, as shown